Today Sonic branding has become an integral part of a comprehensive brand strategy.

-Over the past decade, we’ve lived in an over-saturated visual world, where brands have been competing for customer’s attention, either via images or video content.However, since the introduction of Siri and Alexa, the world around us is transforming at an incredible pace, and Middle East and Africa (MEA) will be one of the key markets driving the growth of this space.
+Over the past decade, we’ve lived in an over-saturated visual world, where brands have been competing for customer’s attention, either via images or video content.However, now is the era of sonic branding, since the introduction of Siri and Alexa, the world around us is transforming at an incredible pace, and Middle East and Africa (MEA) will be one of the key markets driving the growth of this space.
 Over the next decade, success will be driven by just two things, voice and brand and hence what brands sound like may become a crucial variable for success.

 Sonic (Audio) Branding was born in the Golden Age of Radio, with the first brand, NBC, officially registering its audio mark in 1950, since then, it seemed to be left overlooked.
 However, with the emerging technology and major growth of audiobooks, voice assistants and smart speakers, were heard by people for at least four hours every day, now is the time for marketers to invest in audio to remain competitive.